MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/tooltips.md

 </Image>
 ```

 If a ToolTip obscures the content it is referring to, you can adjust its placement precisely using the new **PlacementRect** property.
-PlacementRect anchors the ToolTip's position and also serves as an area that ToolTip will not occlude, provided there’s sufficient screen space to draw ToolTip outside this area.
-You can specify the origin of the rectangle relative to the ToolTip’s owner, and the height and width of the exclusion area.
+PlacementRect anchors the ToolTip's position and also serves as an area that ToolTip will not occlude, provided there's sufficient screen space to draw ToolTip outside this area.
+You can specify the origin of the rectangle relative to the ToolTip's owner, and the height and width of the exclusion area.
 The [Placement](/uwp/api/windows.ui.xaml.controls.tooltip.placement) property will define if ToolTip should draw above, below, left, or right of the PlacementRect.

 ```xaml
 <!-- An Image with a non-occluding ToolTip. -->